Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/README.md

 #### Application Packages

 Having started the shared infrastructure, you will find specific run instructions for each application package in its own README.md file.
-For example, [here are the run instructions for the Plan Limits UI](packages/PlanLimitsUI/README.md).
+For example, [here are the run instructions for the Plan Limits UI](./packages/PlanLimitsUI/README.md).

+## `start.sh` convenience script

+To simplify running EOP locally, a `start.sh` script has been provided in the root of the repository.
+This script will start the shared infrastructure services and then another application component that you name as an argument.

+For example, to start the PlanUnitsUI application, you would run `./start.sh PlanUnitsUI`.